void

 Background

 Rozdělov was a village by Kladno, now a suburb of the city.
-In the 1950's large housing estate were built here and Rozdělov is now dominated by high-rise apartment blocks.
+In the 1950s, large housing estates were built here and Rozdělov is now dominated by high-rise apartment blocks.

 Quote(s) from the novel